-Enter the page number or click on the arrows to quickly display the page you want to view.
-Use the zoom-in or zoom-out buttons to take a closer look at the content in your PDF document.
-The hand palm icon can be used to grab the document and move it in different directions.
-Click on this last icon to fit the page width.
+To navigate through pages, enter the page number or click the arrows to quickly display the page you want to view.
+Use the zoom in and zoom out buttons to take a closer look at the content in your PDF document.
+The hand palm icon can be used to grab a document and move it in different directions.
+Click this last icon to fit the page width.

-This PDF viewer option gives a sneak preview of your whole document and you can quickly find the page you are looking for.
-To turn on the thumbnail view, click on the four squares icon in the very top left corner of the toolbar.
-Click on the vertical line and move it to the right if you want to make the thumbnail view bigger.
+The thumbnail option gives an overview of your entire document and helps you quickly find the page you’re looking for.
+To turn on the thumbnail view, click the icon with four squares in the top-left corner of the toolbar.
+Click the vertical line and move it to the right if you want to make the thumbnail view bigger.
 If you pull that line completely to the right, only the thumbnail view of the document will be visible.

 Document Outline Viewer

-By clicking on the drop-down menu next to the thumbnail icon, you will see the option Outline.
-If the PDF document contains the outline, it will be shown on the left side of the screen.
+Click the dropdown menu next to the thumbnail icon to see the Outline option.
+If the PDF document contains an outline, it’ll be shown on the left side of the screen.

 Our SharePoint PDF Viewer is an integral part of the PDF Editor.
-As PDF editing usually involves adding comments and annotations to the PDF, this feature can come in handy because you can have a quick look at all your annotations.
-In the same drop-down menu, under the Thumbnails and Outline options, click on Annotations and a list of annotations will appear on the left side of the screen.
-By clicking on one annotation, it will show you its location and content in the document.
+As PDF editing usually involves adding comments and annotations to a PDF, this feature can come in handy because you can have a quick look at all your annotations.
+In the same dropdown menu from the section above, under the Thumbnails and Outline options, click Annotations, and a list of annotations will appear on the left side of the screen.
+Select an annotation to see its content and its location in the document.

-Click on the Bookmarks option at the button of this drop-down menu and then click on the New Bookmark button.
-Type the name of the bookmark and click on the Save button.
-This bookmark option allows you to save the pages of your PDF document and then have quick viewing access to them, from the Bookmarks list.
+To create a bookmark, click Bookmarks in the dropdown menu and then click New Bookmark.
+Type the name of the bookmark and click Save.
+This option allows you to save the pages of your PDF document and then have quick viewing access to them from the Bookmarks list.